Presenting Mediasoup Horizontal

 Worker and

-internally proxing the calls to the Connection
+but internally proxying the method calls to their internal Connection

-objects.
-This is done this way
+server.
+This is done this way to be transparent to the actual objects

-to be transparent to the actuals references being done at Mediasoup-Horizontal
+references being done at Mediasoup-Horizontal

 level.